riencroonenborghs/kodi-remote/README.md

 ## Kodi Settings

-The extension uses websockets.
+The extension uses websockets or HTTP connections.
 See [Enabling JSON-RPC](http://kodi.wiki/view/JSON-RPC_API#Enabling_JSON-RPC) how to enable it.

 # Functions